 Some say the coffee grounds left at the bottom of the cup can be used to tell your fortune.
 The cup is inverted onto a saucer and the residual coffee grounds are used for fortune-telling, also referred to as tasseography.

 However you choose to make it, Turkish coffee is delightful.
 It is sweet, slightly floral from the cardamom, and not at all bitter so you can enjoy it hot, without milk, and even without any sugar.
 And if you love Turkish coffee, try these Turkish coffee buns, sweet Turkish-coffee-flavoured bread buns.

 How to make Turkish coffee

-- 1–2 tsp finely ground Turkish coffee a mixture of Arabica and some cardamom
+- 1–2 teaspoon finely ground Turkish coffee, a mixture of Arabica and some cardamom

 - Place coffee grinds and sugar (if using) in a small coffee cup.
 Top with boiling water.